apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

   * [Step 3: Check the MapR Drill ODBC Driver version]({{site.baseurl}}/docs/installing-the-driver-on-linux/#step-3:-check-the-mapr-drill-odbc-driver-version)

 Verify that your system meets the system requirements before you start.

-## Known Issue

-MapR SASL support for Kerberos and MapR tickets is only available on 64-bit machines.

 ## System Requirements